portraitgg/portrait-ipfs-authentication/README.md

 # portrait-ipfs-authentication

 portrait-ipfs-authentication is a Node.js Express authentication layer for handling authentication by means of ``accessToken`` and ``ethAddress``.
 The layer acts as a gate between an IPFS node and the web such that no security and networking changes have to be made for the IPFS daemon.
+We also added the possibility to filter on mimetypes (images in this implementation) and/or file size.
+File size may also be adjusted in the config file of the IPFS daemon.

 ## Installation